rust-lang-deprecated/rust-packaging/README.md

-First you need to acquire the components that make up the Rust installation, rustc, cargo, rust-docs, and - on Windows - rust-mingw, containing portions of the mingw toolchain necessary to make Rust work, as well as the corresponding source tarball (which is used to fish out some version information, yech).
+First you need to acquire the components that make up the Rust installation, rustc, cargo, rust-docs, and - on Windows - rust-mingw, containing portions of the mingw toolchain necessary to make Rust work, as well as the corresponding source tarball (which is used to fish out some version information, yech). *Note: neither the OS X nor Windows builds actually produce source tarballs at the moment.
+It would be much better for the binary tarballs to include the information the build wants (but also would be good for those builds to produce source tarballs).*

 The easiest way to do this is just: